ferhatelmas/ferhatelmas.com/docs/reading/the-morning-paper.md

   and soft-allocation, allocate on demand up to its limit)
   - containers: same kernel is difficult to secure even if some parts are moved to user-space
-  - lanugage VMs are no because of arbitrary binary support
+  - language VMs are no because of arbitrary binary support
   - VM: not efficient, overheads
   - unikernels: not generic enough, might require changes in the binary
 - implementation for specific design goals: